 To access the license server following your download, follow the instructions provided in this Knowledge Base Article: KB04502.

-If you experience difficulties or require assistance with downloading ArcGIS Desktop and accessing the license server, you can contact OCIO for support by phone at 614-688-HELP (4357) or by email at: firstname.lastname@example.org.
+If you experience difficulties or require assistance with downloading ArcGIS Desktop and accessing the license server, you can email ESRI-SUPPORT@osu.edu for help.

 ArcGIS Online is an online, collaborative web GIS that allows you to use, create, and share maps, scenes, apps, layers, analytics, and data.
 Users get access to ready-to-use maps, ready-to-use apps, and Esri's cloud storage, where you can add items and publish web layers.